mwt5345/DeepLenseSim/Model_IV/README.md

-# Model II
+# Model IV

-This data set constitutes simulations that are to those in our original papers but with changes to the instument systematics to approximate an Euclid survey.
+This data set constitutes simulations that are close to those in our original papers but with changes to the instument systematics to approximate an Euclid survey and the use of real images of galaxies for lensin .

 ## Source galaxy
-- Modeled with simple Sersic light profile
+- A processed image of a *real* galaxy
 - Single channel

 ## Instrument